adi555j/ScreenCapture-Demo/README.md

-# ScreenCapture and Video save
+# Xamarin ScreenCapture and Video save

 This sample demonstrates how to use Media Projection API to capture device screen in real time and show it on a SurfaceView.